chatixia blog

 await socket.write(result) // yields here too

 The await keyword marks yield points.
-When the runtime hits an await, it parks the current task and runs another one that is ready.
-When the I/O completes, the runtime resumes the original task exactly where it left off.
+The runtime parks the current task and runs another that is ready.
+When I/O completes, the original task resumes exactly where it left off.

 3. Rust Async: Tokio

-Rust’s async model is built on futures: values that represent a computation that will complete in the future.
-Unlike JavaScript promises, Rust futures are lazy — they do nothing until you .await them or hand them to a runtime.
+Rust’s async model uses futures: values representing a computation that will complete later.
+Unlike JavaScript promises, Rust futures are lazy — nothing happens until you .await them.
+The Tokio runtime is the standard async runtime; chatixia-mesh uses it in both the registry and sidecar.

 tokio::spawn(async move { reg.health_check_loop().await });